 Graduate Teaching Awards

-- in good academic standing during the semester of teaching for which they are nominated
+- in good academic standing during the term of teaching for which they are nominated

-- Awardees will receive a monetary prize of $1000 for Chancellor's Awards, $750 for Carlin Awards, and $500 for Graduate Studies Outstanding GTA Awards.
+Awardees will receive a monetary prize of $1000 for Chancellor's GTA Awards, $750 for Carlin GTA Awards, and $500 for Graduate Studies Outstanding GTA Awards.
+In addition, awardees will be highlighted in the Graduate Studies website and social media channels.

 A nomination statement from the nominee's department or program.
 The letter/statement should include any descriptions of departmental honors awarded to the student for excellence in teaching.